 This is good news.

-Studies have shown that “the benefits of multi-joint exercise is purported to be related to higher training volume, reflected in higher hormonal and metabolic responses compared to those from single-joint exercises” (ACSM, 2009).
+Studies have shown that “the benefits of multi-joint exercise are purported to be related to higher training volume, reflected in higher hormonal and metabolic responses compared to those from single-joint exercises” (ACSM, 2009).

 I use this attachment quite a lot because I like to do a lot of core isolation movements like cable crunch or skull crushers, as well as finish off my workouts with some biceps curls and triceps extensions.